Stop working in your Google Ads. Start working on them.

 The biggest blocker is mindset.
 Business owners think they're giving up control, but they're actually gaining it at a much higher level.
 When I implement these strategic changes with clients, the transformation in results is typically dramatic within the first month.

-What 'Working ON It' Actually Means in 2026
+What Does 'Working ON It' Actually Mean in 2026?

 From auditing dozens of Google Ads accounts, I've found that most businesses think enhanced conversions is working when the implementation is broken.
-Google's conversion tracking tester is your friend here.
+Google's conversion tracking tester is your friend here - use it to verify your setup.

-Accounts with properly implemented enhanced conversions show significantly better cost per acquisition in my experience.
-Without it, Google's algorithm is making decisions with incomplete information.
+In my experience, accounts with properly implemented enhanced conversions show significantly better cost per acquisition.
+Without it, you're flying blind.
 I tell every client that enhanced conversions is the foundation everything else builds on.

-Customer Match audiences allow you to upload your customer data to Google.
-Email addresses, phone numbers, customer lifetime values become the foundation for similar audience expansion and value-based bidding.
+Customer Match turns your customer database into Google's learning foundation - email addresses, phone numbers, and customer lifetime values become the basis for similar audience expansion and value-based bidding optimisation.

 Most businesses I work with sit on goldmine customer data but never connect it back to their advertising.
 When I implement Customer Match properly with clients, conversion rates typically improve within the first month.

 The businesses that excel at Customer Match capture customer data at multiple touchpoints - not just at purchase, but at enquiry, quote request, and follow-up stages.
-This gives Google's algorithm multiple data points to learn from and creates more accurate lookalike audiences.
+Multiple data points give Google's algorithm better pattern recognition for creating accurate lookalike audiences.

 When using value-based bidding, I always tell clients to set up micro conversions with lower values or as secondary conversions in Google Ads.
-This gives the algorithm additional learning signals without confusing it about your actual business goals.
+Secondary conversion signals give the algorithm additional learning data without confusing it about your actual business goals.

 Micro-conversion tracking makes the biggest difference for B2B businesses with limited monthly leads.
 Without micro conversions, there isn't enough data for the algorithm to optimise effectively.

 Offline conversion tracking creates the biggest transformation in results from what I've seen.
-When you can tell Google that Lead A is worth £500 and Lead B is worth £50, the algorithm optimises accordingly.
+When you can tell Google that Lead A is worth £500 and Lead B is worth £50, the algorithm optimises for high-value prospects accordingly.

-Google's algorithm is incredibly good at pattern recognition, but only if you give it the right patterns to recognise.
-Without value data, it's optimising for quantity over quality.
+Google's algorithm excels at pattern recognition, but only when you give it the right patterns to recognise.
+Without value data, Google optimises for quantity over quality.
 Missing offline conversion tracking is the single biggest missed opportunity I find when auditing Google Ads accounts.

-Value-based bidding is the end goal.
-Instead of bidding for leads or clicks, you're bidding for customer value.
-The algorithm optimises for revenue, not volume.
+Value-based bidding is the strategic end goal - instead of bidding for leads or clicks, you're bidding for customer revenue using the combined data from enhanced conversions, Customer Match, and offline conversion tracking.

 Value-based bidding is the strategic layer most advertisers ignore.
 They're still focused on keywords and bids while their competitors are building data infrastructure.
 Companies that I've helped successfully implement value-based bidding see substantial improvements in return on investment within three months.